xaviervia/redux-walk/README.md

 })
 ```

 Then we need to specify a walk for the `RANDOM_NUMBER_IN_RANDOM_TIME` action.
-The walk should provide an action creator to be called when the promise is resolved.
+The walk should provide an action creator to be called when the walk is run.
 This is how the walk creator in the example looks like:

 ```js
 import * as RandomActions from '../actions/random'